perkexchange/posthog-perkexchange-plugin/README.md

 # Perk.Exchange Plugin

-Reward users with cryptocurrency when they perform certain actions in your app.
+Reward users with cryptocurrency when they perform certain actions in your app, powered by [Posthog](https://posthog.com/).

 ## Requirements

+1. A self-hosted Posthog instance.
-1. Set the reward properties upon identifying a user to Posthog.
+2. Set the reward properties upon identifying a user to Posthog.

 Reward users by email: